Todd Lubash: Pure Determination

 By James Florence, Diamond Certified Resource Reporter

-Q: What are your favorite sports teams?
+Q: What’s your favorite movie?

-Q: What’s your favorite kind of food?
+Q: What’s your favorite movie monster?